13 Vitamins from A to K: How to Get Enough

 13 Vitamins from A to K vitamin B12

-Source: Vegetarians and vegans often tend to reduce vitamin B12 since plant foods do not naturally contain it.
+Source: Vegetarians and vegans often reduce vitamin B12 since plant foods do not naturally contain it.
 Nevertheless, soy and rice milk frequently include B12 as an additive, as do yeast essences and vegan burgers.
 Eggs, milk, and cheese are rich sources of vitamin B12.

 Daily Allowance (male/female): 2.4 µg/2.4 µg